Table of Contents

 This means writing a resume is serious business that:

 - Requires an understanding of how recruitment and hiring strategies affect resumes

-- Demands the clarity of objective analysis to decide how best to package the commercial commodity that is the professional you
+- Demands the clarity of objective analysis to decide how best to package the commodity that is the professional you

 - Insists on unique writing skills, because resumes abide by their own rules